Sternal exploration or closure

 VAC - vacuum-assisted closure - sternal wound; Sternal dehiscence; Sternal infection

 When you have open heart surgery, the surgeon makes a cut (incision) that runs down the middle of your chest bone (sternum).
-The incision hopefully heals itself.
-But sometimes, people have complications that require treatment.
+The incision usually heals on its own.
+But sometimes, there are complications that require treatment.

 Two wound complications that can happen within 30 days of open heart surgery are: